nkasenburg/SPT_priors/learned_priors/README.md

 ### Description

-This folder contains the learned priors created from shortest-path tractography (SPT) results on data provided by the Human Connectome Project (HCP) [1,2].
+This folder contains the learned priors created from shortest-path tractography (SPT) results on data provided by the Human Connectome Project (HCP) [1,2] as Nifti files in MNI standard space.
 Creation and application of the learned priors is described in detail in [Kasenburg *et al.* (2016)](http://dx.doi.org/10.1016/j.neuroimage.2016.01.031).
 In the following there is a brief overview of the priors included in this folder:
 - Cortico spinal tract (CST): The learned prior was created from tractography results that included a subject-specific white matter prior, as described in [3].
 - Arcuate fasciculus (AF): The learned prior was created from tractography results that included a subject-specific white matter prior, as described in [3].
 - Inferior fronto-occipital fasciculus (IFOF): The learned prior was created from tractography results that included a subject-specific white matter prior and two waypoint priors (occipital lobe and external capsule), as described in [3].